SoftwareHeritage/swh-web/docs/uri-scheme-browse-content.rst

     :query string path: describe the path of the content relative to a root directory (used to add context aware navigation links when navigating from a directory view)
-    :query string origin_url: optional; specify the origin from which to retrieve the contnet.
+    :query string origin_url: optional; specify the origin from which to retrieve the content.
-    :query string snapshot: optional; specify the snapshot from which to retrieve the contnet.
+    :query string snapshot: optional; specify the snapshot from which to retrieve the content.
     :query string timestamp: optional; an ISO 8601 datetime string to parse in order to find the closest visit
     :query string branch: optional; specify the snapshot branch name from which to retrieve the content.
 HEAD branch will be used by default.